 The Company has been impacted by the recent financial crisis and deteriorating economic conditions.
-Due to the current global crisis in the market and its effects on the local market in Macedonia, the Company will probably operate in more difficult and uncertain economic environment in 2012, and possibly beyond.
+Due to the current global crisis in the market and its effects on the local market in Macedonia, the Company will probably operate in more difficult and uncertain economic environment in 2013, and possibly beyond.
 The impact of this crisis on the Company's business operations is currently not possible to fully predict and therefore there is an element of general uncertainty.
 So far, the ongoing financial crisis has had a limited impact on the financial position and performance of the Company.
 The deteriorating economic situation in the country will probably impact the position of certain industries and abilities of some clients to meet their obligations on time.
-This may consequently influence the amount of the Company's calculation of provisions in 2012 and other areas that require estimates to be made by management.
-The key priorities of the Company in 2012 will be attention on the management of the Company's client portfolio by adjusting it to the changing economic environment and maintaining the Company's position on the market.
+This may consequently influence the amount of the Company's calculation of provisions in 2013 and other areas that require estimates to be made by management.
+The key portfolio by adjusting it to the changing economic environment and maintaining the Company's position on the market.